 Problem is, the ultimatum forced the affair completely underground, and forced them closer together.
 It’s been going on for about 4 months now, and it might have been wrapping up sooner had I simply not interfered.”

 ”The turning point was when he saw me packing my suitcase.
 He asked what he could to do get me to stay.
 I told him he had to choose right then.
 So he chose me and has had no contact with her since that night.
-But I still feel bitter that it took an ultimatum to get him to do what he should have simply done willingly.”
+I still feel bitter it took an ultimatum to get him to do what he should have simply done willingly.”

 Kim Bowen is a Licensed Professional Counselor and she wrote an article that we want to share an excerpt from…

 So, to wrap things up…Yes, ultimatums can work – and they can also backfire on you.
 Use the information in this post to formulate your own opinion and strategy.
 Try to determine just in what situations or circumstances it’s appropriate to use an ultimatum, when it is not, or even if you will ever want to use one at all.

 With that said…

 We’d like to hear your experiences with giving an ultimatum after an affair.
 Have you given your cheating spouse an ultimatum?
 If so, what was it and what was the outcome?
 If you have not given the cheating spouse an ultimatum…why not?
 What fears are holding you back?

 Please share your comments, thoughts, advice and experiences about using an ultimatum after an affair in the comment section below.